Pleasanton Primary Mission Statement

 Pleasanton Primary Vision Statement

-Math-Students should be able to identify numbers 0-9, count 0-9 items and count past 28.
+Math-Students will be able to identify 3 numbers and count to 6.

 Important Dates to Remember